Welcome to the Juneau District Office of the Cooperative Extension!

 To help people meet challenges and create lasting solutions, the Juneau staff and agents offer programs throughout Southeast Alaska.
 We are constantly working to “take the University to the people” and engage with the people of Southeast to identify and meet the needs of our many and diverse communities.

-Pressure Gauge Testing
+Pressure Gauge Testing at the Juneau Office

 Sarah Lewis wants kale and kids to have a party!!